 netsh interface portproxy add v4tov4 listenaddress=10.255.255.1 listenport=445 connectaddress=10.255.255.1 connectport=44445IMPORTANT NOTES:

 listenaddressis the address of the Loopback adapter configured in the section earlier

 portproxyrule is persistent, so there should be no need to repeat this step after a reboot.

 portproxywas applied successfully by checking the open ports on the system.
 Type in the command console

 netstat -an | find ":445 "You should see something like:

 0.0.0.0:445' instead then the 'portproxy' rule was not applied correctly.

-sc query smb sc query lanmanserverThe 'SMB' and 'LanmanServer' drivers should be in the state Running.
-If they are not, then follow these steps to create a task using the Task Schedule to start them at system startup.
+sc query lanmanserverThe 'LanmanServer' driver should be in the state Running.
+If it is not, then follow these steps to create a task using the Task Schedule to start it at system startup.

 login.nikhef.nl.
 Choose host login2.nikhef.nl and protocol SSH.